Last updated: Thursday, March 17, 2022

-Last updated: Thursday, March 17, 2022

 On Monday, August 17, 2020, lightning started a wildfire, which was named the 4-5 Fire, north of the junction of Woodward Valley Trail and the Coast Trail.
 On Tuesday, August 18, a second fire, initially named the 4-6 Fire and later renamed the Woodward Fire, was found nearby and, aided by gusty winds, quickly grew in size.
-By Friday, October 9, the Woodward Fire was 100% contained at 4,929 acres in size.
+By Thursday, October 1, 2020, the Woodward Fire was 100% contained at 4,929 acres in size.
 The Woodward Fire was declared out on Tuesday, January 12, 2021.